Reviewed by Paula Simons, DVM

 Depending on your needs, you may be able to get by with an OTC at times.
 But if you have a bigger issue, like a dog recovering from surgery, or one with separation anxiety, you will definitely want to go with a prescription product.

-There are no medications specifically marketed as dog tranquilizers that are OTC.
-But many folks take advantage of the sedative effect of antihistamines, and use them to make their dogs sleepy.
-Benadryl is probably the most common one used for this reason.
+There are no over-the-counter medications specifically marketed as dog tranquilizers.
+However, many folks take advantage of the sedative effect of antihistamines like Benadryl.

 For a dog with a mild fear of fireworks, Benadryl may be enough to keep them calm.
 But for an animal who is truly terrified of fireworks, it doesn’t take much to get them excited and override the sedative effects of the Benadryl.
 They can power through the drug in seconds.